 I am also organizing a lecture series: “Distinktion, Ausgrenzung und Mobilität – Interdisziplinäre Perspektiven auf soziale Ungleichheit” (Ringvorlesung Sommersemester 2019 des Interdisziplinären Zentrums Gender – Differenz – Diversität).
 It will take place Mondays, 18:00-19:30 (Kollegienhaus Universitätsstraße 15 KH 1.019), starting 29 April 2019.

-I was interviewed on Radio F on current debates surrounding Brexit.
+A few months ago, I was interviewed on Radio F on current debates surrounding Brexit.
 You can listen to all five parts of the broadcast here.